yesidc/MLinPractice/Documentation.md

 [comment]: <> (![df_variance]&#40;images/features_variance.png&#41;)

-Afterwards we selected some features, created some others by counting the amount of hashtags, urls, photos, videos and the hour of tweets creation since we consider they could be useful to predict tweets' virality.
+Afterwards we selected some features, created some others by counting the amount of `hashtags`, `urls`, `photos`, `videos` and the `hour` of tweets creation since we consider they could be useful to predict tweets' virality.
-Also, dropped out those features with `NaN` values.
+Also, we dropped out those features with `NaN` values.

 <img src="images/features_variance_cleaned.png" alt="drawing" width="20%"  style="float:right"/>

 [comment]: <> (![df_description]&#40;images/features_variance_cleaned.png&#41;)

-We also grouped the selected features by `label` (viral | non-viral) and calculated their means and variance.
+We also grouped the selected features by `label` (viral | non-viral) and calculated their means and variances.

 <div>